robustify/ece5532_project_ideas/README.md

 ## Self-Balancing Robot Control

-This project involves implementing a control system for a self-balancing robot in Gazebo by processing simulated IMU data and controlling the torque to the wheels of the robot.
+This project involves implementing a control system for a self-balancing robot in Gazebo by processing simulated IMU data and issuing commands to the wheels of the robot.

-A state space model of the vehicle dynamics is provided along with a state feedback control architecture, so the bulk of the project would involve implementing this control strategy and potentially investigating extensions to it.
 For more details, see the [project-specific README](self_balancing_control/README.md)

 <p align="center">
     <img alt="Self-Balancing Robot" src="img/self_balancing_robot.png" height="300">